 3. $10,000.01 to less than $50,000: quarterly publication of a list of projected procurements by commodity and/or service, together with an explanation of how to apply for placement on any bidder lists and the procedure for providing advance notice by mail to those on the campus bidders list.

 4. $50,000 and above: An individual notice for each proposed procurement must be published at least 15 business days in advance of the date on which a bid or proposal is due, unless a shorter period is specifically authorized by law.
 The NYSCR accepts only online submissions through its web site.

 5. Sole Source, Single Source and Emergency Procurements for $50,000 or Greater:

-a) Where publication would otherwise be required, but is not feasible due to the sole source, single source or emergency nature of a commodity or service, the campus must make a prior written request for an exemption and provide supporting documentation to OSC, in accordance with OSC Procurement and Disbursement Guidelines Bulletin G-107B.
+a) Where publication would otherwise be required, but is not feasible due to the sole source, single source or emergency nature of a commodity or service, the campus must make a prior written request for an exemption and provide supporting documentation to OSC, in accordance with OSC Guide to Financial Operations.
 For emergency purchases, subsequent to approval by a campus senior officer, a verbal request for approval of an exemption, followed up with a written request, may be made to OSC, which will respond verbally as soon as practicable, and follow up with a written confirmation of its determination.

 b) Campuses receiving an exemption from publication must subsequently publish a notice of either the letting or award of the purchase/contract, and the reasons for such exemption, in the NYSCR.
 For purchases/contracts which received an exemption and which require OSC approval, the campus must provide to OSC, prior to OSC approval, proof that the campus has requested the Empire State Development agency to publish the notice of exemption in the NYSCR.
 The notice should be placed as soon as practicable.
 Campuses granted an exemption must maintain documented proof of compliance with the foregoing.